-The first iteration of Global Capstone will take place in spring 2022 – this program will be led by Professor David Audretsch and the client will be Democrats Abroad Germany.
+This program will be led by Professor David Audretsch with a client in Germany.
 O’Neill students will work with graduate students from partner institution, University of Augsburg in Germany, to complete the capstone project for the client.
-Partner and client work will take place on Zoom until spring break 2022, when the travel portion of the course begins.
+Partner and client work will take place on Zoom until spring break 2024, when the optional travel portion of the course begins.

 Course information: *Review a short PPT presentation about the course structure, client, and projects here.* The V600 Capstone courses are intended to address topics that integrate public policy, management, and science/technology in an interdisciplinary framework.
 The expectation is that the class will involve a group project that requires students with very different backgrounds and skills to work together in a collaborative learning format.
 The course is a capstone for the core curriculum rather than a concentration element and deals with interdisciplinary, interrelated issues that generally arise in the professional positions students are expected to obtain.
 In keeping with these objectives, this section of V600 is intended to integrate a wide variety of previous coursework, including both the core curriculum of our O'Neill degrees and each student's individual concentration areas.